songminjae/KAIST-CS454-Project/readme.md

 # Quick Start

 ```
-# if you do evaluation, the code automatically
+# if you do evaluation, the code automatically download ImageNet, CIFAR10 dataset

 ## install library
 $ pip install -r requirements.txt